botre/anki-decks/src/tmux.md

 A pane is the entity that we actually use to run commands, scripts, and processes.

+## Layout

+Each window has a layout, which can be one of many preset dimensions or a custom one done through pane resizing.

 ## Start a session

 ```bash